Educator Voices from This Course

 - Hear the genuine concerns and real needs of others regardless of how they’re speaking to you

 Mindful Communication is generally not a beginning level course, and can be more rigorous than other Mindful Schools trainings.
 You can expect to devote 2-4 hours per week, and are strongly encouraged to pair up with another participant as a “practice buddy.”
 Buddies talk once per week for 20-30 minutes (often via video chat or phone) to practice course material.

-* Before taking this course, we strongly recommend that participants to have a background in personal mindfulness practice, either through our intro course, Mindfulness Fundamentals, or through one of these approved trainings.
+Before taking this course, we strongly recommend that participants have a background in personal mindfulness practice through our 101: Mindfulness Foundations course.